 A WINTER STORM WARNING has been issued for the higher terrain of central, southwest and southern Montana.

-A WINTER WEATHER ADVISORY has been issued for parts of central Montana.
+A WINTER WEATHER ADVISORY has been issued for the Bitterroot and Sapphire Mountains, and for parts of central Montana.

 Another early spring storm will produce a significant amount of snow through the first weekend of spring, with the heaviest accumulation across western and southern Montana.